 - Terms of Service

 Add your links and then save the settings.
-After you do that, a checkbox will be shown whenever a member makes a purchase or signs up for an account.
+After you do that, those links will be shown whenever a member makes a purchase or signs up for an account at checkout.

 Now, when someone signs up to be a member, you've established legal basis for collecting their personal data.